 The implementation of Plan S is driven by cOAlition S. Launched in September 2018, this group of national funders is co-ordinated by Science Europe and is supported by the European Commission and the European Research Council (ERC) in fulfilling one main principle:

-cOAlition S currently comprises 13 national research funding organisations and three charitable foundations, including:
+cOAlition S currently comprises 16 national research funding organisations and two charitable foundations, including:

 - UKRI (representing the research councils, including BBSRC, ESRC, EPSRC, MRC and NERC)

 The main principle of cOAlition S is to be achieved by the implementation of 10 supporting principles (updated May 2019):

 - Authors or their institutions retain copyright to their publications.
 All publications must be published under an open license, preferably the Creative Commons Attribution license (CC BY), in order to fulfil the requirements defined by the Berlin Declaration;

 - The Funders will develop robust criteria and requirements for the services that high-quality Open Access journals, Open Access platforms, and Open Access repositories must provide;

 - In cases where high-quality Open Access journals or platforms do not yet exist, the Funders will, in a coordinated way, provide incentives to establish and support them when appropriate; support will also be provided for Open Access infrastructures where necessary;

 - Where applicable, Open Access publication fees are covered by the Funders or research institutions, not by individual researchers; it is acknowledged that all researchers should be able to publish their work Open Access;

 - The Funders support the diversity of business models for Open Access journals and platforms.
 When Open Access publication fees are applied, they must be commensurate with the publication services delivered and the structure of such fees must be transparent to inform the market and funders potential standardisation and capping of payments of fees;